Minimum coverage gives you just enough liability insurance to get on the road.

 It’s a standard insurance policy, so nearly all insurers offer minimum coverage.
 Use our insurance comparison tool to shop around at different providers.

 Minimum coverage will get you on the road quickly.
-However, you may want to buy more coverage to protect yourself — and your state may require additional forms of insurance.
+However, you may want to buy more coverage to protect yourself and meet your state minimum requirements for car insurance.